emory-libraries/Alma-Public/MarcToTextConverter/README.md

 the leader is given the "000" tag;
 001-009 are control fields and they don't have indicators;
-010-999 are datafields are they have indicators;
+010-999 are datafields and they have indicators;
 "\p" is the subfield separator.

 ### Files: